3C286 Band6Pol Calibration for CASA 6.6.1

 [...]

-Spectral window 0 contains the WVR data; spws 1 to 16 also contain calibration data.
-The Tsys information is stored in spws 9, 11, 13, 15.
-In the listobs output shown above, you notice that field 3 (J1310+3220) has no Tsys measurements, since it is missing spws 9 to 16 in the spwIds.
-To increase observation efficiency, Tsys measurements are usually done either on the phase calibrator or the target.
-In the application of Tsys tables, we will apply to sources missing direct Tsys measurements the closest measurements available (see below).
+Field 3 (phase cal) has no Tsys scans (atmosphere intent, spws 9~16).
+To increase observation efficiency, Tsys measurements are usually done either on the phase calibrator OR the science target.
+In the application of Tsys tables, we will apply the closest measurements available to sources missing direct Tsys measurements (see more below).

 Thirty-eight antennas were used for the dataset listed above.
 Note that numbering in python always begins with "0", so the antennas have IDs 0-37.
 To see what the antenna configuration looked like at the time of this observation, we use the task plotants.